ef3d0c3e/fractol/README.md

 You can now run fractol: `./fractol 1024 1024`.

-## Builder the faster Fractol
+## Building the faster Fractol

-In order to build the multithreaded version on fractal, you will need to install the matching OpenMP library for your compiler.
+In order to build the multithreaded version of `Fractol`, you will need to install the matching OpenMP library for your compiler.

 Then use the `bonus-omp` target: `make bonus-omp`
 (Be sure to run `make fclean` if you have already built Fractol)